What is Sustainable Design?

 3. QUALITY OVER QUANTITY.

 The life cycle of a product is what happens to it from concept to death.
 It is much better for the environment (and your bank account) to buy one slab of quality granite (for example) that will last for generations, than to update several times with a cheap laminate that will end up in the landfill.
-Buying vintage or second-hand is a great way to go.
+Buying vintage or second-hand is also a great way to go.

 4. FOCUS ON PEOPLE'S HEALTH AND WELL-BEING.